HAC-2020/AltF4/README.md

 -  Finally, each and every transaction that takes place on this application, along with its timestamp, is stored with utmost safety on the Blockchain.
 Thus ensuring complete        immutability of the data.

+## Features

+- Admin can add patients.

+- Admin can add doctors.

+- Admin can assign documents to patients.

+- Document can add medical records to assigned patients.

+- Medical records of a patient have a complete history.

 ## How we built it